Updated on February 13, 2019

 Traveling expenses of the Board members are compensated in accordance with the Company policy.
 In addition, the Chairman of the Board has a mobile phone benefit.

-None of the Board members is employed by the Company or any other Group Company or acts as an advisor for the Company and, thus, Board members are not eligible for any employment relationship related salaries or remuneration or financial or other benefits not related to the Board work nor are they eligible for any pension scheme.
+None of the Board members is employed by the Company or any other Group Company or acts as an advisor for the Company and, thus, Board members are not eligible for any employment relationship related salaries, remuneration or financial or other benefits not related to the Board work nor are they eligible for any pension scheme.
 Board members do not receive Company shares as remuneration and they are not participants in Company’s share-based incentive plans.

 Decision-making procedure concerning remuneration

-The remuneration of CEO and other GET members is based on Group level remuneration principles, but local laws and market practices are taken into account when applying these principles.
+The remuneration of the CEO and other GET members is based on Group level remuneration principles, but local laws and market practices are taken into account when applying these principles.
 The remuneration consists of a non-variable annual base salary, benefits and an annually determined short-term incentive.
-In addition, the CEO and other GET members are participants in the long-term incentive arrangement consisting of the individual performance share plans.
+In addition, the CEO and other GET members are participants in the long-term incentive arrangement consisting of individual performance share plans.

 Objectives for the short-term incentives are set and the achievement is evaluated annually.
 Possible incentive payments are typically made in March following the annual earnings period January-December.
 The payment of the incentive is subject to the person being employed by the Group and not having resigned by the time of the payment.
 The maximum amount of the short-term incentive for the CEO is the amount corresponding to 100% of the non-variable annual base salary.
 The maximum amount of the short-term incentives for other GET members varies depending on the position between 50–75% of the non-variable annual base salary.
-According to the established principles of the Group, the CEO and the GET members having a business segment responsibility are not paid any short-term incentives (including any incentives based on personal objectives) if the criteria for financial performance of the Group or the relevant business segment is not achieved.
+According to the established principles of the Group, the GET members having a business segment responsibility are not paid any short-term incentives (including any incentives based on personal objectives) if the criteria for financial performance of the relevant business segment is not achieved.